 2025-12-11 Husband’s Reply to AJW’s Dec.
 4 Order (identifying concerns raised by AJW Orders of Nov.
 3 & 7 and Dec.
 4, and asking that Court’s final Order re. the record completeness come from full Court v. single-Justice)

-2025-12-30 AJW Order denying relief sought Dec.
-1 and 11 (but without providing explanations, including the explanations lacking in her Dec.
-4 Order and sought Dec.
+2025-12-30 Associate Justice Waples’ Order denying relief sought Dec.
+1 and 11 (but with no explanation, including for her Dec.
+4 Order as sought Dec.
 11)

 2026-01-29 Husband’s Revised Opening Brief (replacing Dec.
 2 Brief per AJW’s 12-30 Order)